adrianvalenz/adrianvalenzwebsite/src/_pages/uses.md

 ---
 layout: page
 title: Uses
-subtitle: A list of things I use to get me to my goals
+subtitle: A list of products and services I use to get me to my goals or sometimes just for fun.
 ---

 ## Software